alexand7u/book/how-to-write-beautiful-code.md

 }
 ```
 Doesn't that just look elegant?
 The whole naming thing I'm not too sure about, I just created those for examples...

+### Rules

+1. ALWAYS BE CONSISTANT WITH YOUR CODING STYLE.
+But, part of your coding style could be _dynamic_ and be different depending on different things.
+2. If you want to have self-documenting code, then try to write it that way.
+Not just how you do something, but spacing and style can also deeply effect the human-readability of code.
+3. Never be redundant with variable names.
+Try to be at least simple, but keep it understandable.
+If you want to be minimal, make sure it's obvious and well-documented.